Agriculture

 We provide funding for training and resources (such as seeds and tools) so our partners on the ground can move forward with farming.
 Project leaders from the community organise and monitor the agricultural work of preparing land, sowing, tending, reaping and selling produce.

-Without this collaboration, these communities would not have land to farm, seeds to plant or, ultimately, crops to harvest.
+Without this collaboration, these communities would not have training to farm, seeds to plant or, ultimately, crops to harvest.
 They would be stuck in the struggle to find food and income.
 AID continues to offer support to enable these projects until they become self-sustaining.
 In the long term, we hope to see this sort of work spread across the nation.

 How can I help?